deadlydog/deadlydog.github.io/_posts/2024-08-21-Easily-retry-any-PowerShell-code-with-this-function.md

   - PowerShell
 ---

-Performing retries to make your scripts more resilient is a common pattern.
+Performing retries to make your code more resilient is a common pattern.
-By leveraging a PowerShell `ScriptBlock`, we can create a function and avoid constantly rewriting the same retry logic again and again.
+By leveraging a PowerShell `ScriptBlock`, we can create a function to avoid constantly rewriting the same retry logic again and again.

 ## TL;DR

-This post shows how you can build a PowerShell function to easily retry any PowerShell code.
+This post shows how you can build a PowerShell function to easily retry any PowerShell code that produces a terminating or non-terminating error.
 If you want to skip the explanation and evolution of the code, jump to the bottom of the post to see the final function and examples, or [view them on my GitHub gist here](https://gist.github.com/deadlydog/620808036d309c8fa2606f32e5ef2f42).

 ## Traditional retry logic